wolframkriesing/jskatas.org/README.md

 Since nobody has nodejs installed globally anymore, this project doesn't either.
 Node is installed via docker and in order to start the project for development run the following command
-- `./run.sh "npm start"` to start the server at port http://localhost:9779
+- `./run.sh npm start` to start the server at port http://localhost:9779
-- to run the tests do `./run.sh "npm test"`
+- to run the tests do `./run.sh npm test`

 [1]: https://twitter.com/tddbin/status/576305472128446466
 [2]: https://github.com/tddbin/katas